 - Set a Due Date to place the test/quiz in the Course Calendar and Upcoming area.

-- Select a grading category from the dropdown:
+- Use Period to choose grading category from the drop-down menu.

 - Click Create to complete.